James Smillie

-James Smillie, (born 28 November 1944), also credited variously as James Smillie; Jim Smillie and Jim Smilie, is a Scottish-born Australian actor.
-He has worked in both Britain and Australia in film, extensively on stage, on television, with voice-over and animation work.
+James Smillie, (born 28 November 1944), also credited variously as Jim Smillie and Jim Smilie, is a Scottish-Australian actor.
+He has worked in both Britain and Australia in film, extensively on stage, on television, and in radio broadcasting, voice-over and animation work.

+Early life

-Smillie was born in Glasgow, Scotland and emigrated to Australia before returning to the United Kingdom to appear in stage roles in London's West End.
-On television, he's best remembered for the roles of Steve Wilson in Prisoner Cell Block H and Doctor Dan Marshall in the 1980s Australian mini-series and one full series of Return to Eden.
+Smillie was born in Glasgow, Scotland.
+His parents emigrated to Australia in the early 1950s when Smillie was still a child.
+While his family remained there, Smillie returned to the United Kingdom to appear in stage roles in London's West End and would divide his time between the UK and Australia for several decades, working in various television shows, films and stage productions, and as a voice-over artist.
+On television, he is perhaps best remembered for the roles of lawyer Steve Wilson in Prisoner Cell Block H and Doctor Dan Marshall in the 1980s drama series Return to Eden.

 Career

 Television and film

-Smillie has appeared in films and television shows as featured actor and host, and as leading man on stage in the UK and Australia.
+Smillie has appeared in films and television shows as featured actor and host.
 His television credits include Return to Eden, Prisoner: Cell Block H, Adventure Island, Space: 1999 the episode End of Eternity, Thriller, The Gentle Touch, Skin Deep, Comedy Playhouse, The Mackinnons, Red Dwarf and Highlander: The Series.

-He has also made numerous appearances in a variety of light entertainment shows, including Highway with Sir Harry Secombe, An Evening with Barry Humphries, the BBC series Battle of the Sexes, and A Tribute to Robbie Burns for Scottish television.
-Crackerjack, and hosted his own series I Like Music.
-Smillie also has a Royal Variety Performances to his credit.
+He has also made numerous appearances in a variety of light entertainment shows, including Highway (with Sir Harry Secombe), An Evening with Barry Humphries, the BBC series Battle of the Sexes, A Tribute to Robbie Burns (for Scottish television), Crackerjack, and hosted his own series I Like Music.
 He was also the original voice of Sky, voicing programmes there for over a decade.

+In film, Smillie has had small roles in International Velvet and Jaguar Lives!.
+In 2005, he appeared in two German-made films – Dark Ride and Rich Girl, Poor Girl.
+Most recently he has had parts in the films La Correspondenza (directed by Giuseppe Tornatore), Tommy's Honour (director Jason Connery), Romans (directed by The Shammasian Brothers) and Boyz in the Wood (director Ninian Doff).

-International Theatre
+Theatre

+Smilie has appeared as a leading man on stage in both the UK and Australia.